opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/managing_ecss/changing_the_os.rst

 Prerequisites
 -------------

--  The target ECS is stopped.
+-  The data is backed up.

--  The target ECS has a system disk attached.
--  Necessary data has been backed up.
-(Changing the OS clears the data in all partitions of the system disk, including the system partition.)
--  If the original ECS uses password authentication while the new ECS uses key pair authentication, ensure that a key pair is available.
+-  If you want to change the login authentication mode from password to key pair during the OS change, create a key file in advance.

+   For details, see :ref:`(Recommended) Creating a Key Pair on the Management Console <en-us_topic_0000001278350057>`.

 -  If you plan to use a private image to change the OS, ensure that a private image is available.
 For details about how to create a private image, see *Image Management Service User Guide*.

    -  If the image of a specified ECS is required, make sure that a private image has been created using this ECS.